Incontinence pads and other products can make life easier for you if you're waiting for a diagnosis or for a treatment to work.

 A variety of incontinence bedding is available, such as washable bed pads, which sit on top of the mattress and soak up any overnight leakage.
 The pads stay dry to the touch and they can be useful for trips away from home.

-Can you get them on the NHS?
+Can you get incontinence products on the NHS?

 What's available on the NHS varies throughout the country.
 Each primary care trust (PCT) has its own contract to supply incontinence products and its own eligibility criteria.
 To find out if you can get your incontinence pads, products and appliances for free, ask your local district nurse (get details at your GP surgery) for an assessment.
 They can advise you on whether you're eligible.
 If you are, they can arrange for a regular supply of pads to be delivered to you, if your local service provides home delivery.